 Introduce yourself: My name is Annie Watership, I am an oceanography major in CEOAS and I was hoping to discuss with you potential research opportunities in your lab.

 Body: I found your lab through OSU's website and thought your research about selective grazing influencing harmful algal blooms very insightful.
 I have an interest in harmful algal blooms but would like to learn more and I was hoping to inquire about opportunities in your lab.
 I am currently available to meet on Tuesdays and Thursdays at 2:00pm and 4:30pm.
 If you could let me know if any of those times work for you, I would greatly appreciate it.

 Ending: Make sure to continue with your professionalism and end your email with phrased such as "Sincerely" or "Kind Regards"

 Using your ONID email can help prevent your email from getting flagged as spam.

 Double-check that you are emailing the correct person!

 Think about creating a signature block, an automatic ending to appear in your emails.
 This usually includes a closing salutation, the student's full name, and their major.

 Ex.
 Annie Watership (She/her/hers)

 Consider reading your sentences aloud before sending the email.
 This will help limit spelling and grammatical errors, as well as limit any miscommunications.

-Use complete sentences when writing an email and avoid using slang; you want to remain professional when emailing faculty.
+Use complete sentences, correct spelling, and grammar when writing an email and avoid using slang; you want your message to taken seriously and in a positive way.